 While gastric sleeve surgery can aggravate pre-existing gastroesophageal reflux disease, there are options that can still make the sleeve a viable option for patients.
 Acid reflux can be caused by a hiatal hernia (HH) which will be repaired by Mexico Bariatric Center® surgical teams during the procedure for the patient’s safety.
 Losing extra fatty (adipose) tissues in the abdomen after surgery can also relieve reflux issues in obese patients after surgery.

 The surgeon can also perform a Nissen Fundoplication surgery during the operation to relieve reflux issues after surgery.
 This involves wrapping the upper stomach around the esophagus to avoid a hernia bulging through the stomach diaphragm.

 Things to Consider

-There are some other aspects that the surgeon will need to consider to advise you as to whether the operation will be successful or not.
-The patient must be willing to change their lifestyle to accommodate a healthy diet and to provide themselves with a chance at success.
+There are some other aspects that the bariatric surgeon will need to consider to advise you as to whether the operation will be successful or not.
+The patient must be willing to change their habits to accommodate a healthy diet and to provide themselves with a chance at success.

 Sleeve patients must be of sound mind and be psychologically in a position to handle the situation at hand.
 There is a great deal that goes along with dealing with the surgery and the physical changes that will come.